matimbejose/financexpoapp-firebase/README.md

 # How do start
-1-create new project in firebase
+- create new project in firebase
-2- create new realtime database
+- create new realtime database
-3-enable autetication wicth email and password
+- enable autetication wicth email and password

 # How do configure firebase
-1- navigate tow src/services
+- navigate tow src/services
-2 - open firebaseConnection.js and put the your project configuration
+- open firebaseConnection.js and put the your project configuration

 Example: